-Find out more about what's involved in our garden maintenance checklist.
+- Find out more about what's involved in our garden maintenance checklist

-5. Choose a planting theme
+5. Choose a planting theme for your garden borders

 Picking a theme brings clarity and focus to the design process.
 Personal taste and how you plan to use the garden have an influence, but the space itself can offer clues as to what works best.
 For example, a sunny free-draining slope is perfect for an informal Mediterranean-inspired gravel garden.
 Visually, it won’t look out of place either.

-6. Keep the planting scheme simple
+6. Keep the border planting scheme simple

 Hold yourself back from including every plant on your shortlist, as the planting will look chaotic and unplanned.
-Aim to create a sense of harmony and unity by choosing a colour palette or theme early on.
+Aim to create a sense of harmony and unity by choosing a color palette or theme early on.

-7. Repeat planting for a designed effect
+7. Repeat planting in a border for a designed effect

 8. Use a variety of plants to create contrast

 While harmony is important, so is diversity.
-Plants with distinctive colours and dramatic shapes, such as spiky palms and pencil junipers, make great focal points.
+Plants with distinctive colors and dramatic shapes, such as spiky palms and pencil junipers, make great focal points.
 But a little goes a long way, so use sparingly or the planting will look over-stimulating.
 With standard-sized borders (1.5-2m wide) one focal point plant every four to six metres should be enough.

-Learn about choosing plants for your garden.
+- Learn about choosing the best plants for gardens

-9. Consider the colour wheel
+9. Consider the color wheel in garden borders

 10. Add layers for extra interest

-The easiest and most visually effective way to arrange plants is in layers, with borders backed by walls or fences, tall shrubs, bamboo and lofty grasses first.
+The easiest and most visually effective way to arrange plants is in layers, with borders backed by walls or fences, tall shrubs, tree borders, bamboo and lofty grasses first.
 Place roses, smaller shrubs, mid-sized perennials and ornamental grasses in the middle.
 Feature shorter shrubs, mounding perennials and ankle-high ground-cover plants in front.

 However, try to avoid arranging everything like a series of steps.
 On occasion sweep low plantings towards the back, and taller ones to the front, to create depth and interest.

-11. Make big borders
+11. Make big garden borders

 Thin strips under 50cm wide will only allow for a low hedge, a wall shrub, or a line of tidy perennials arranged uncomfortably like soldiers on parade.
 Beds and borders in excess of two metres, however, can accommodate multi-layered mixed plantings with shrubs, roses and more natural drifts of perennials and grasses.